Silvyre/Loyalty-Commerce-Platform/documents/create-a-debit.md

         </tr>
         <tr>
             <td>amount</td>
-            <td>The number of points to deduct from the member's account.
-Must be a positive integer less than the member's balance obtained from the member validation.
+            <td><p>The number of points to deduct from the member's account.
+Must be a positive integer less than the member's balance obtained from the member validation.</p>
             <p>Sandbox mode: To simulate a failed credit, set the amount to 99.</p></td>
         </tr>
         <tr>